 An origination fee is charged by the Federal Government for Subsidized and Unsubsidized loans which will be taken out of the disbursed amount.
 The current origination fee is 1% of the amount awarded.

 This is a low-interest loan for students with exceptional financial need.
-All students are automatically considered for this loan as a part of the financial aid application process.
-These loans have a low, 5%, interest rate and charge no origination fees.
+All students are automatically considered for this loan; no special application is needed.
+These loans have a 5%, interest rate and no origination fees.
 Repayment begins nine months after graduation and is extended up to 10 years.
 Students eligible for this loan are notified once their award eligibility has been determined.
-Once determined eligible, students are provided with instructions in completing a promissory note and entrance loan counseling.
+Eligible students receive instructions for completing a promissory note and entrance loan counseling.

 There are two types of PLUS loans, Parent and Graduate.
 The Parent loan is available to parent(s) of undergraduate students.
 The Graduate loan is available to graduate and professional students.
 These loans are at a higher interest rate than other Direct Loans and the repayment terms aren’t quite as attractive.
 For more information, see studentloans.gov.
 Parent loans may be used to meet costs of attendance after all other financial aid programs have been applied.